Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 A business partners agreement (BPA) is a written agreement that details the relationship between business partners, including their obligations toward the partnership

+Chapter 11 Practice Questions
+1. D
+2. A
+3. A
+4. A
+5.